commercetools/connect-product-export-template/README.md

   ```
 - CTP_STORE_KEY : Only used in incremental updater.
 It specifies the key of Commercetools store so that connector can look up the modified product under the specific store in commercetools platform.

+##Recommendations
+#### Implement your own test cases
+We have provided simple integration test cases with [Jest](https://jestjs.io/) and [supertest](https://github.com/ladjs/supertest#readme).
+The implementation is under `test` folder in both `full-ingestion` and `incremental-updater` modules.
+It is recommended to implement further test cases based on your own needs to test your development.